TRANSFORM Second Run

 - Applying a rights-based approach as a lens by which to develop social protection systems and understand that these approaches go beyond a country’s legal framework, by actually putting citizens at the center of the development of managing and administering social protection systems.

-To apply you need to complete the application form, accessible on socialprotection.org platform (note that you need to be a member of the platform to participate in the selection process - in case you are not, please, register yourself).
+To apply there was a need to complete the application form, accessible on socialprotection.org platform (note that you need to be a member of the platform to participate in the selection process - in case you are not, please, register yourself).

-In order to achieve some balance in participants, from the perspective of their affiliations and regional distribution, we have pre-assigned "quotas" for participants who will be selected on a “first-come, first-served” basis, according to the following scheme*:
+In order to achieve some balance in participants, from the perspective of their affiliations and regional distribution, pre-assigned "quotas" were established for participants who will be selected on a “first-come, first-served” basis, according to the following scheme*:

 - 25 government practitioners from Africa and the African Union;